abtransitionit/luc/pkg/pipeline/README.md

 - Often indicates, for each instance, if it's OK or KO

 # The `types` files
-- Often defines, the structure of the pipelined data
+- Defines the structure of the data instance to be pipelined